 Midwives have been registered in Alberta since 1992, and the Alberta Association of Midwives has been in operation since 1986.

-There are 123 Registered Midwives in Alberta, a four-fold increase since public funding began in 2009.
+There are over 140 Registered Midwives in Alberta, a five-fold increase since public funding began in 2009.

 Mount Royal University is the only educational institution in Alberta to offer a Bachelor of Midwifery program, which started in September 2011.